Danielk10/Up-to-Date-Android-Studio-and-Android-Code-Studio-Templates/README.md

 We invite developers to:
 - 📌 Keep templates updated.
 - 📌 Report issues and suggest improvements.
-- 📌 Contribute new templates for Android Studio and AndroidIDE-Rv2.
+- 📌 Contribute new templates for Android Studio and android-code-studio.

 👉 Your contribution will help more developers start projects quickly without worrying about outdated configurations!